-A trademark opposition is a legal challenge to the right to register a particular trademark.
-A trademark opposition is instituted by filing a notice of opposition with the Trademark Trial and Appeal Board and paying the required fee.
-The notice of opposition must be filed within 30 days of the date that the trademark application is published for opposition unless a request for an extension of time to oppose is filed with the Board (which is usually instantaneously granted).
-There are thousands of trademark oppositions filed every year, which certainly sounds like a lot but is actually quite small when compared to the number of applications filed annually.
+A trademark opposition is initiated by electronically filing a notice of opposition with the Trademark Trial and Appeal Board (TTAB) through the ESTTA system and paying the required fee.
+The notice of opposition must be filed within 30 days of the date that the trademark application is published for opposition, unless a request for an extension of time to oppose is filed with the TTAB (which is usually automatically granted).
+If you unfortunately miss the opposition window, then you’ll need to wait until the trademark actually registers and then file a trademark cancellation against the registration.

 What Must a Notice of Opposition Include?

 The opposer (the party filing the trademark opposition) must properly allege the following two elements in the notice of opposition to defeat a motion to dismiss that the applicant (the owner of the opposed application) may file to try to get the opposition thrown out: (1) entitlement to a statutory cause of action, and (2) the legal grounds for opposition.